 Michael earned his undergraduate degree in history, with a minor in social sciences, and a Master’s of Education from D’Youville College in Buffalo, New York.
 As of 2017, Mike will have spent a decade teaching 8th grade social studies at Rogers-Herr Middle School in Durham, N.C.
 Additionally, he serves as the Social Studies co-department chair, the 8th grade team leader, and the Explorers team leader.
 Mike is also a part of the Media and Technology Committee and the Continuous Improvement Team.
 Outside of school, Mike works at the Emily K Center where he is a counselor to four students in the Scholars to College program.
 Lastly, Michael worked for the Technical Outreach for Public Schools Program through NCDPI, and for North Carolina State University creating questions for the N.C.
 Social Studies Final Exams.
 During his residency year, he will be at Southwest Elementary School.

 Tiffany earned an undergraduate degree in Family and Consumer Sciences with a concentration in Child Development and Family Relations from North Carolina Central University.
 She began her teaching career as a lateral entry teacher, and later completed her K-6 Elementary Education licensure at North Carolina Central University.
 She earned a Master of Education degree in K-12 Literacy from The University of North Carolina at Chapel Hill.
-She is currently a Multi-Tiered System of Support (MTSS) Facilitator and State and Local Testing Coordinator at Pearsontown Year-Round Elementary School.
-During her residency year, she will be at Lucas Middle School.
+She was a Multi-Tiered System of Support (MTSS) Facilitator and State and Local Testing Coordinator at Pearsontown Year-Round Elementary School.
+She is currently serving as Principal Resident at Lucas Middle School.

 Josh earned an undergraduate degree in Secondary Education in History and a Master of Science degree in K-6 Literacy Education from Alfred University.
 After completing his degrees he attended Le Moyne College and received a third certification in Special Education for grades 7-12.
-Joshua teaches seventh grade social studies at Neal Middle School.
-He currently serves as the department chair and holds several other leadership roles such as Capturing Kids Hearts Process Champion team, teacher mentor, seventh grade PLC lead and team leader.
-During his residency year, he will be at Parkwood Elementary School.
+Joshua taught seventh grade social studies at Neal Middle School.
+He served as the department chair and held several other leadership roles such as Capturing Kids Hearts Process Champion team, teacher mentor, seventh grade PLC lead and team leader.
+He is currently completing his Principal Residency at Parkwood Elementary School.

 Matt Hickson earned a BS in Business Administration from the Kenan Flagler School of Business at UNC Chapel Hill.
 He is the reigning Durham Public Schools Beginning Teacher of the Year and the founder/director of Bull City Schools United.
 He started his path to working toward education equity as a teenager volunteering to register voters on the west side of Charlotte, North Carolina.
 After years of witnessing the deep social and economic inequities of our state and nation as an activist, he went to work as a teacher and advocate with Student U Durham before becoming an 8th grade science teacher at Neal Middle School in East Durham.
 During his residency year, he will be at Hillside High School.

 Eric earned a Bachelor of Science degree in Biology from the Virginia Military Institute.
 He began his teaching career as a Fellow of the lateral entry program NC INSPIRE.
-He currently teaches 7th Grade Science at Neal Middle School in Durham.
-Additionally he serves as Department Chair, SIT team member, and coach of the Science Olympiad and Lacrosse teams.
+He taught 7th Grade Science at Neal Middle School in Durham.
+Additionally he served as Department Chair, SIT team member, and coach of the Science Olympiad and Lacrosse teams.
 During his residency year, he will be at Bethesda Elementary School.

 Otis earned a bachelor degree in Elementary Education from North Carolina Central University.
 He also earned a Master’s Degree in Education from Liberty University Lynchburg, Virginia.
 His teaching experience includes a year in 5th grade and five years in 3rd grade.
 He began his career at Pearsontown Elementary School in Durham teaching 5th grade.
-He later transitioned to Wake County and taught 3rd grade at Walnut Creek Elementary School and Wilburn Elementary.
-He currently teaches 3rd grade at Wilburn Elementary School in Raleigh, NC where he also serves as grade level chair.
+He later transitioned to Wake County and taught 3rd grade at Walnut Creek Elementary School and Wilburn Elementary School in Raleigh, NC where he also served as grade level chair.
 During his residency year, he will be at Southern High School.

 Kristin earned an undergraduate degree with honors in elementary education as well as a degree in history from the University of North Carolina Wilmington.
 She received Academically and Intellectually Gifted add-on licensure from Duke University.
-She serves as the grade level chair and is a part of various school committees including the school improvement team and Durham’s Leadership Learning Network.
-Currently, she teaches fifth grade math and science.
+She serves as the grade level chair and participated on various school committees including the school improvement team and Durham’s Leadership Learning Network.
+She taught fifth grade math and science before joining DPLA.
 During her residency year, she will be at Brogden Middle School.

 Titus earned his Bachelor of Arts in Music Education from Lane College in Jackson, Tennessee.
 He was a Tennessee Teacher Corps alum, and a former member of the Music Educator’s National Conference.
-He currently serves as a 3rd-5th grade Interventionist at Hope Valley Elementary in Durham, and is the PBIS chair, and a School Improvement Team (SIT) and Teacher Advisory Committee (TAC) member.
+He currently served as a 3rd-5th grade Interventionist at Hope Valley Elementary in Durham, was the PBIS chair, and was a member of the School Improvement Team (SIT) and Teacher Advisory Committee (TAC).
 During his residency year, he will be at Lowes Grove Middle School.

 Marcus attended East Carolina University and earned a Bachelor of Science in Family and Community Services.
 He earned teaching certification in Elementary Education from Elizabeth City State University.
 He then received a Masters of Education in Curriculum and Instruction from Concordia University in Portland, Oregon.
 Throughout his experience in education he has served as: teacher assistant, tutor, substitute, and student services coordinator for the GEARUP Program.
 He taught first and third grade, with one class of only male students.
 He also served as Vice President for his school’s PTA and currently serves as Co-Chair of the School Improvement Team, and Chair of the Cafeteria Climate and Control Committee.
 During his residency year, he will be at Carrington Middle School.

 Pachette earned an undergraduate degree in Elementary Education from NC State University.
 She was selected as Teacher of the Year in 2016.
 She was also one of the six finalists for Teacher of the District for Durham Public Schools.
-Pachette is a member of the Superintendents Teacher Advisory Council for Durham Public Schools.
-She has been grade level chair for three years, a mentor teacher and cooperating teacher.
-Pachette currently teaches third grade at Eastway Elementary where she also serves as the Beginning Teacher Coordinator.
-During her residency year, she will be at Lakewood Montessori Middle School.
+Pachette was a member of the Superintendents Teacher Advisory Council for Durham Public Schools.
+She was grade level chair for three years, a mentor teacher and cooperating teacher.
+Pachette taught third grade at Eastway Elementary where she also served as the Beginning Teacher Coordinator.
+She is currently completing her Principal Residency at Lakewood Montessori Middle School.